 Reporting to Probation

-The Probation Department is located in the lower level of the courthouse on Dodge Park Road.
-The department is open from 8:30 am to 12:00 pm, and 1:00 pm to 4:00 pm.
+The Probation Department is located in the lower level of the 41-A District Court, 40111 Dodge Park Rd, Sterling Heights, Michigan.
+The Department is open from 8:30 am to 12:00 pm, and from 1:00 pm until 4:00 pm.
+Phone calls will be answered 8:30 am to 12:00 pm, and 1:00 pm to 4:30 pm.
+If you have questions regarding your probation, it is recommended you email the department.

 Upon arrival, you must check in with the Probation Department clerk.
 You will be directed to complete the Monthly Report Form, hand it in at the counter, and be seated in the lobby.
 You will be seen as close to your appointment time as possible, and receive your next report before you leave.
 Please check the court’s website regarding any scheduling changes in the event of inclement weather, holidays, etc.